statonlab/tripal_dev_seed/README.md

 A regular expression is sometimes used to link data back to the mRNA feature.
 This is because we only create entities (publish) for mRNA, so analyses that are linked to the polypeptide sequences must be loaded onto the mRNA instead.
 The regular expression to link is `(FRA.*?)(?=:)`

-### Software versioning
+### Annotation Software
-The dev seed dataset was generated using the following software and versions.
+The DevSeed dataset was generated using the following software and versions.

 * [BLAST+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/): 2.7.1
 * [InterproScan]()